AndyBowskill/andybowskill-js/content/blog/what-have-I-learnt-after-I-had-a-stroke/index.md

 ---
 title: "What Have I Learnt About Software Development After I Had a Stroke."
 date: "2021-10-26T10:09:05"
 description: "Five years ago, I had a stroke when I was 35 years old.
-Things I realised after about software development and life in general."
+Some of the things I realised after about software development and life in general."
 ---

 Five years ago, I had a stroke when I was 35 years old.
 It was a freak accident playing bubble football for my cousin’s stag weekend.
 At the time, I was a senior developer, and I led 3 Scrum teams for any technical queries and advice.
 I worked hard, but I quite liked the pace.
 Countless hours flew by when I worked and connected with my fellow colleagues.
 I worked from 8:00 until 19:00 frequently.
 Occasionally, I worked throughout my lunch hour too.
 Well, not only work, but also I enjoyed as a hobby.